 In 2004, we joined campaigns in the states of New York, New Jersey, Ohio, and Wisconsin.

-Assistance to more than 400 correctional facilities throughout the United States continued until 2009 when funding began to drop.
-Therefore, we decided to stop printing "The Good News Letter" with the Autumn 2009 issue being the last one.
+Assistance to more than 400 correctional facilities throughout the United States continued from 2005 until 2009 when funding began to drop.
+Therefore, we decided to stop printing “The Good News Letter” with the Autumn 2009 issue being

 We also decided to cut the number of states and facilities.
 And we decreased the amount of material to each of the remaining ones too.
 The number of states that we assisted decreased to 25 and the correctional facilities down to